StyraInc/awesome-opa/README.md

 - [alfred](https://github.com/dolevf/Open-Policy-Agent-Alfred) - A self-hosted OPA Playground Alternative
 - [Rönd](https://github.com/rond-authz/rond) - Rönd is a lightweight container that distributes security policy enforcement throughout your application
 - [rq (Rego Query)](https://git.sr.ht/~charles/rq) - jq-inspired tool to bring Rego to your shell pipelines

+## Other Usecases

+- [SansShell](https://github.com/Snowflake-Labs/sansshell) - A non-interactive daemon for host management, where any action is authorized by OPA
+- [goast](https://github.com/m-mizutani/goast) - Go AST (Abstract Syntax Tree) based static analysis tool using Rego
+- [ScubaGear](https://github.com/cisagov/ScubaGear/) - Using Rego policies to assess the security posture of M365 tenants, by CISA

+## Fun and Quirky

+- [How I Used OPA to Help Me Solve Wordle](https://www.styra.com/blog/how-i-used-opa-to-help-me-solve-wordle/) - OPA as a Wordle assistant
+- [Policing Christmas Tree](https://github.com/charlieegan3/policing-christmas-trees) - Using Rego to determine the correctness of Christmas tree decorations
+- [Corrupting OPA to Run My Games](https://kevinhoffman.medium.com/corrupting-the-open-policy-agent-to-run-my-game-711f340adb5a) - Fun blog on using OPA for game engines

 ## Support and Community